regisbsb/ohWhoChangedMyWallpaper/README.md

     C:\wallpaper.bmp

-Download the zip, unzip anywhere and create a shortcut at
+Download the exe put anywhere and create a shortcut at
     %AppData%\Microsoft\Windows\Start Menu\Programs\Startup

 It will change your desktop to the bmp on login.